JohnZonneveld/johnzonneveld.github.io/_posts/2023-01-24-autogrid-wsjtx-gpsd.md

 Back to the python script (I did install python3 on my Quadra), there is a slight difference between the way Brian followed and how gpsd works in linux.
 In his script a connection to the serial port is opened and the script is reading the $GPGLL NMEA0183 messages.
 With gpsd it is possible to open a stream with gpspipe to send the stream of NMEA messages to for example stdout. still have to dig a little bit further to look at this to see if and how it can be send somewhere else and treat it like the serial stream Brian is using.
 Gpsd however standard sends out the position in decimal notation, so a lot of conversion Brian is doing in his script is not needed.
 Part of his script is already able to translate from decimal position notation to a gridsquare.

-I modified the NMEAlocation class and especially the function handleSerial.
+I modified the NMEAlocation class and especially the function handle_serial.
 I renamed the function to convert and modified it.
 I did remove some error handling for now.
 Main goal at first was to get things working.

 Full NMEAlocation class:
 ```python